-For more than four decades, Mathematica’s mission has been to improve public well-being through objective, evidence-based research across a range of social policy areas.
+For 50 years, Mathematica’s mission has been to improve public well-being through objective, evidence-based research across a range of social policy areas.

 Combined with a focus on pressing problems, this mission has helped address some of the most pivotal policy issues of our time.
 Along the way we have helped improve the lives of our nation’s—and the world’s—most vulnerable citizens.